iboss-ptk/chatroomjs/README.md

    $ docker-compose up
 ```

+Normally, boot2docker's ip is 192.168.59.103 so the application will be on http://192.168.59.103:8888.
+If this doesn't show anything, try running `` boot2docker ip `` to see your vm's ip.
+If you're on Linux, just http://localhost:8888.

-Every component should work at this point.
+Every component should work fine at this point.
 If you have any issue, feel free to ask me.
 If you're using windows, I can't help you much so I'd like to suggest you to use any Linux distro or OSX.

 ### Additional resources